Eligibility for Social Housing Policy

-Community housing providers will determine which category is to be applied to a former social housing tenant or occupant in accordance with their organisation’s policy and process.
+Community housing providers will determine which category is to be applied to a former social housing tenant in accordance with their organisation’s policy and process.

-When a former social housing tenant or occupant is included in an application for social housing (either the application is in their name or they are part of the household), the provider who managed the former tenancy will review the tenancy history.
+When a former social housing tenant lodges an application for social housing, the provider who managed the former tenancy will review the tenancy history.
 They will determine eligibility for social housing and any conditions that need to be met before a request for housing assistance can be approved.

 All clients who have debts with any social housing provider must repay those debts.
 Providers will still consider the client for assistance if they demonstrate their commitment to repay the debt by making regular repayments.

 Tenants who are transferred from DCJ to a Social Housing Management Transfer community housing provider under the Social Housing Management Transfer program are not considered former tenants of DCJ.
 Their tenancy should be classified by the Social Housing Management Transfer community housing provider under their policy when the tenant vacates the property.

 Clients who are not eligible for DCJ Recognition as a Tenant and who are granted a three or six month provisional lease are able to apply for housing assistance.
 If eligible for social housing, the client will be listed on the NSW Housing Register.
 However, they must vacate the property at the end of the provisional lease, even if they are approved for priority housing assistance.
 For more information see the Changing a Tenancy policy.

 Applicants who are under 18 years of age

 Generally, an applicant must be at least 18 years of age before a provider can consider them for social housing.
 However, a provider will consider applicants under 18 if: